finbourne/finbourne-access-sdk-csharp/sdk/docs/UserRolesApi.md

 # **AddPolicyToUserRole**
 > UserRoleResponse AddPolicyToUserRole (string userid, AddPolicyToRoleRequest addPolicyToRoleRequest)

-[EXPERIMENTAL] AddPolicyToUserRole: Add a policy to a user-role
+AddPolicyToUserRole: Add a policy to a user-role

 Adds a policy to a user-role.